AOR Exam 2026 (Advocate on Record) - Dates, Application Form Eligibility, Syllabus & Pattern

 • Candidates who have already appeared five times in the exam are not eligible to apply.

-The Supreme Court of India has opened the AOR June 2025 application window from April 15 to 30, 2025.
-After ensuring they fulfil the Supreme Court AOR exam eligibility norms, candidates can apply for the exam.
+The Supreme Court of India will open the AOR June 2026 application window.
+Eligible candidates can apply for the exam.
 A copy of the AOR application form can be downloaded from the Supreme Court website.
 Candidates can also obtain a physical copy of the application form from the AOR exam cell.

 AOR Examination Cell Address